JCSDA-internal/py-ncepbufr/README.md

 If you have built and installed the bufr library from https://github.com/JCSDA/BUFRLIB, you can set the `BUFRDIR` environment variable to point to where you installed it, and setup.py should use this one instead of building the library from the included source.
+However, you have to make sure that cmake (when building bufrlib) and numpy.distutils (when building the python extension) are using the same fortran compiler.
+Since numpy.distutils uses gfortran by default, one way to do this is to set FC=gfortran before building bufrlib.
 * python setup.py install

 *Probably will not work on Windows!*